SCH-CISM/dataviz/Tableau Style Guide.md

 *  Set formats, sorting, etc. on the dimension itself.
 This saves having to redo the formatting on individual sheets).

+* For header field titles, name the field "Foo Header" the "Header" name indicates the field purpose.
+TO DO: Examine the folder hierararchy options of Tableau 8.1 to put these sorts of structural elements in one place.

 <a name="sharing your work"/>
 Sharing Your Work